PerziThomas/DA_Perzi_Ambrosch/source/Frontend Technologies.md

 #### Adding translation data
-Translation data is stored in JSON files and is then imported and added to localize.
 There are two different ways to add translations:
 - The _addTranslation_ method is used to add translation data in an _all languages_ format, which means the translations for all languages are stored together in a single file.
 - The _addTranslationForLangage_ method adds translation data in _single language_ format, meaning that there is one resource file for each supported language.

+Translation data is stored in JSON files and is then imported and added to localize.
+When using the _single language_ format, each translation consists of a property name and the translation for that language.

+When using the _single language_ format, for every property name,

 ### Leaflet